aglohmeijer/Prog.Project/design and process/PROCESS.md

 - idea: add text area in the lower right area of the page with additonal information per country.
 - divide functions into different javascripts.
 ATM there is only one javasript consisting of 800 lines of code which is too much I think.
 - ADD DATA SOURCE!

+# day 18
+- fixed bug in worldmap with non-colored countries in a few years;
+- implemented legend title which updates when clicked on worldmap or in sunburst;
+- implemented dual y axis in linechart with sea level rise data.
+- TODO: line chart styling, slider styling.